 Study: Small doses of resistant starch make healthy differenceConsuming even modest amounts of resistant starch can lend a significant punch to the gut microbes that benefit human health, according to a new study by University of Nebraska-Lincoln food scientists, Devin Rose, assistant professor of food science and technology development, and Jennifer Arcila Castillo, a recent master's graduate in food science and technology development.
 As a type of carbohydrate that resists digestion in the small intestine, resistant starch passes to the large intestine and gets metabolized by a wide array of microbes residing there.
 The study's authors sought to increase levels of this starch in whole-wheat flour by subjecting it to seven cycles of cooking and freezing, which multiplied its proportion of resistant starch from one to eight percent.
 Continue reading at UNL Today.

-Backyard Farmer airs live Thursdays
+Backyard Farmer airs live Thursdays starting in April

 Backyard Farmer, featuring faculty members from the Department of Agronomy & Horticulture, airs live Thursdays on NET1 at 7 pm CST from April through September.
-Join us for another great season of answering your lawn & garden questions.
+Join us in April for another great season of answering your lawn & garden questions.
 View archived videos on YouTube, or interact with the team on Facebook, Twitter, and Pinterest.